Satan’s exile from God’s presence in heaven was his motivation for challenging God’s authority once again on earth.

 1. Behind Satan’s temptation of Adam and Eve is his continual war with God.
-He wanted Adam and Eve to question the one commandment God gave to them.
-Satan tempted Eve to question the one command God gave her husband.
-2. Quote: “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
-NASB (already memorized in the second story, the Story of Adam and Eve)
+He wanted Eve to question the one commandment God gave to her husband.
+Quote: “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.” (previously memorized in the Story of Adam & Eve)

-3. In response, Satan replied.
-Quote: “You surely will not die!
+3. Satan replied, Quote Genesis 3:4-5: “You surely will not die!
 For God knows that in the day you eat from it your eyes will be opened and you will be like God, knowing good and evil.”
-NASB

-4. Adam allowed Eve to disobey God first, and then he followed her in rebellion.
+4. Adam observed Eve disobeying God, eating the forbidden fruit.
+He then followed her in rebellion.

-8. God spoke to Satan.
-Quote: “I will put enmity between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel.”
-NASB
+7. God spoke to Satan.
+Quote Genesis 3:15: “I will put enmity between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel.”

 Points to Ponder